lexO-dat/CELLM/README.md

 # CELLM
+This is the code repository for the CELLM paper, CELLM is an AI-powered tool that bridges synthetic biology and natural language processing.
+It enables the design and analysis of genetic circuits through simple text descriptions by integrating large language models (LLMs), the CELLO synthetic biology framework, and a modular backend.

-Synthetic biology is an interdisciplinary field that combines biology, engineering and computation to design and build new biological systems or modify existing ones for specific purposes.
-Within this context, the creation and optimization of genetic circuits are key tasks to advance in the creation of efficient and functional systems.
+Synthetic biology is an interdisciplinary field combining biology, engineering, and computation to create or modify biological systems for specific purposes.
+This project aims to automate the creation of genetic circuits by leveraging Verilog code generation, LLMs, and retrieval-augmented UCF selection.

-This project is focused on developing an automated system to analyze and create genetic circuits using tools such as CELLO and artificial intelligence.
+# Examples from the paper

 # System requirements:
-- If you want to use exactly the same model i used:
+- If you want to use exactly the same model i used locally:
   -  Minimum: 64Gb RAM, M1 ultra / Intel Core i9-12900K, 100Gb disk
   -  Recommended: 128GB ram, M1 ultra / Intel Core i9-12900K, 100Gb disk

-- If you want to run a low parameter model:
-  -  Minimum: 16Gb RAM, Intel core i5-11400h / M1, 40Gb disk
-  -  Recommended: 32Gb RAM, Intel core i5-11400h / M1, 40Gb disk

 # Prerequisites:
 ## Ollama